CodeYourFuture/syllabus-archive/react/week-3/lesson.md

 }
 ```

-We also looked at fetching data in our React components: <!-- TODO: add interactive example -->
+We also looked at fetching data in our React components: <!-- TODO: update with relevant interactive example -->

 ```js
 function DataFetcher() {